AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     unless the aliases introduced are compatible with assumption [SPARK_ALIASING_ADDRESS])

+  * the additional validity constraints for parameters at the end of the subprogram as described in [ADA_EXTERNAL].

   Note that this also applies to subprograms which are called indirectly from SPARK code, either through a dispatching call or through a call to an access-to-subprogram, and to (predefined) operators like ``"="``.